TheNomanAhmed/Page-Elements/README.md

 # Page Element Series
 ## Content
-This repository includes all the projects that i am working on currently.
+This repository includes some of the projects that i have worked on using HTML and CSS.